jansim/multiversum/README.md

 ## Usage

 The package always works with two different files: The `multiversum.toml` ✨️, specifying the different dimensions (and their options) and the `universe.ipynb` ⭐️ containing the actual analysis code.
-The universe file is then evaluated (in parallel) using different dimension-combinations.
+The universe file is then evaluated (in parallel) using different dimension-combinations, by running `python -m multiversum`.

 An example using a machine learning workflow in scikit-learn can be found [here](./examples/scikit-learn--simple/).